PamirGhimire/seeWithCpp/README.md

 (o) Extract FAST, SURF, and SIFT.

-(p) Find matches between two dierent views.
+(p) Find matches between two different views.

 (q) Calibrate the attached camera, show the extracted corners of the calibration pattern in each image, and undistort the input image